rdegges/rdegges-blog/articles/2010/a-technical-introduction-to-the-asterisk-gate.md

 As you can see, after the initial arguments have been passed, Asterisk simply adds a new line with for each additional argument passed to the AGI script.
-This makes reading in these variables easy and doesn’t require any extra effort on your part.
+This makes reading in these variables easy and doesn't require any extra effort on your part.

 ## Where to Get AGI Information

-Now that we’ve introduced and explained how AGI programs work, there is nothing left to do except start writing some for yourself.
-The definitive reference to AGI commands and functions can be found on [voip info’s AGI page][AGI].
+Now that we've introduced and explained how AGI programs work, there is nothing left to do except start writing some for yourself.
+The definitive reference to AGI commands and functions can be found on [voip info's AGI page][AGI].

-If you are comfortable with Asterisk dial plan, you’ll easily pick up the AGI commands.
+If you are comfortable with Asterisk dial plan, you'll easily pick up the AGI commands.
 If you have no prior experience, then look for some references / examples in the voip info page as they have numerous examples and help available.